kadena-io/chainweb-mining-client/README.md

 The solution space for each mining job is about 280 terra hashes.
 The `--stratum-rate` should be chosen such that the mining devices does not perform more than that number of hashes within the provided time range.
-For instance, for an miner that performs 140TH/s the `--stratum-rate` should be at least 2000 (2 seconds).
+For instance, for an miner that performs 140TH/s the `--stratum-rate` should be at most 2000 milliseconds (2 seconds).

 The `--stratum-difficulty` parameter expects a integral number between 0 and